Gayathritata/AI-Powered-Career-Intelligence-Platform/README.md

 ## 📖 Problem Statement

-Navigating career decisions is one of the most consequential challenges faced by students, early career professionals, and experienced practitioners seeking to pivot into emerging fields.
-The modern labor market is characterized by rapidly evolving skill demands, fragmented educational pathways, and a vast landscape of role definitions, making career planning inherently complex.
+Navigating career decisions is one of the most consequential challenges faced by students, early-career professionals, and experienced practitioners seeking to pivot into emerging fields.
+The modern labor market is characterized by rapidly evolving skill demands, fragmented educational pathways, and a vast, often opaque landscape of role definitions that makes career planning inherently complex.
+Individuals frequently rely on anecdotal guidance, generalized aptitude tests, or informal professional networks—mechanisms that lack the predictive rigor necessary to surface truly personalized, data-driven career trajectories.

-CareerCast addresses this challenge by constructing an AI-powered career recommendation system that analyzes a user's structured professional profile extracted from their resume and predicts the most suitable career paths.
-The system also performs skill gap analysis, evaluates resume quality through an ATS Resume Score, and provides personalized recommendations to improve career readiness.
+CareerCast addresses this gap by constructing an AI-powered career path prediction system that ingests a user's structured professional profile comprising technical and soft skills, educational qualifications, and work experience—and applies machine learning classification and natural language processing pipelines to predict the most likely and most suitable career paths.
+Beyond prediction, the system ranks candidate career options by probability, surfaces skill gap analyses, and provides actionable resume improvement guidance.
+Targeting students choosing initial careers, professionals contemplating domain transitions, and institutional career services, CareerCast transforms career counselling from an art of intuition into a science of evidence-based recommendation.

 ---